SimplyCodedSoftware/integration-messaging-documentation/how-to-start.md

 [Return to table of contents](https://simplycodedsoftware.github.io/integration-messaging-documentation)

-II.
+III.
 How to start
 =================

 * [2.1 Installation](#21-installation)
 * [2.2 Main Components](#22-main-components)

-2.1 Installation
+3.1 Installation
 ============

-2.1.1 Require package
+3.1.1 Require package
 -----------

 `Integration Messaging` does not base on any other framework, and thanks to that can be connected to any.